itead/Segnix/README.md

         }
     }

-Then run iteadcompile in the terminal
+Then run segnix in the terminal

-    $ iteadcompile LED led.c
+    $ segnix LED led.c

 You can run the LED program after compilation: